-Membership and the way LMGs run is decided locally.
-This reflects the size and resources of each community.
+Membership and the way LMGs are run is decided locally – this reflects the size and resources of each community.

 People who attend typically include:

-- managers from all the government and community agencies providing or funding services for local families/ whānau
+- managers from the government and community agencies providing or funding services for local whānau or families

 - local government staff

-- iwi, runanga or other Māori organisations representatives
+- iwi, rūnanga or representatives from other Māori organisations

 - people involved in other community groups.